cedotal/attempter/README.md

 An Attempter is NOT responsible for putting work in this sorted set!
 If another process does not put work in, Attempter will never do anything.

-The score of members of the sorted set is a Unix timestamp to the second (not millisecond).
+The score of members of the sorted set is a Unix timestamp to the millisecond.
 This is required, since Attempter uses this to determine whether events should be ordered or should continue to wait on the queue.
 Earlier timestamps are popped off first.